eucalypto/smol-projects/training-repetition-logger/Readme.md

 ### Starting repetitions

 Sometimes you start the logger after you started the workout.
 You should be able to give the reps you already did as a starting point.

+But you can just as easy give the starting count for the very first "set"

 ### Multiple exercises